PolymathicAI/AstroCLIP/README.md

 ### CLIP Alignment:

-Once pretrained, we align the image and spectrum encoder using cross-attention projection heads.
+Once pretrained, we align the image and spectrum encoder using cross-attention projection heads to maximize the similarity between cross-modal embeddings that correspond to the same galaxy while simultaneously minimizing the similarity between cross-modal embeddings that correspond to different galaxies.
 Model training can be launched with the following command:
 ```
 spectrum_trainer fit -c config/astroclip.yaml
 ```
-We train the model using 4 A100 GPUs (on 1 node) for 15k steps which takes roughly 12 hours.
+We train the model using 4 A100 GPUs (on 1 node) for 25k steps or until the validation loss does not increase for a fixed number of steps.
+This takes roughly 12 hours.

 ## Downstream Tasks

 TODO

 ## Acknowledgements
 This reposity uses datasets and contrastive augmentations from [Stein, et al. (2022)](https://github.com/georgestein/ssl-legacysurvey/tree/main).
-The image pretraining is built on top of the [DINOv2 pretraining framework](https://github.com/facebookresearch/dinov2/).
+The image pretraining is built on top of the [DINOv2](https://github.com/facebookresearch/dinov2/) framework; we also thank Piotr Bojanowski for valuable conversations around image pretraining.

 ## License
 AstroCLIP code and model weights are released under the MIT license.
 See [LICENSE](https://github.com/PolymathicAI/AstroCLIP/blob/main/LICENSE) for additional details.